Your standing desk is great for our productivity and health, but without proper cable management, it can quickly become an unsightly, tangled mess.

 2. Your Productivity Will Improve.

-I’m a firm believer that a clutter-free home office translates to a clutter-free mind.
+I firmly believe that a clutter-free home office translates to a clutter-free mind.
 When my home office is well-organised, I feel:

-- more at peace
+- More at peace.

 3. Your Home Office Setup Will Look The Part.

 What’s the point of spending a thousand bucks on a gorgeous standing desk and another thousand on a home office chair that isn’t ugly, if you’re going to ruin it all with electrical spaghetti?